 Beyond food, getting to know plants in this way is simply healing to the spirit.
 Consequently, the grounds are full of novelty and driven by purpose– plus, it’s fun!

-Ultimately, community events like the Long Creek Paw Paw Festival are a parable of a larger movement that is happening in communities across America right now.
+Ultimately, the festival is a parable of a larger movement that is happening in communities across America right now.
 People are getting more and more curious about what grows where, and why it’s important to eat locally and with a sense of seasonality and place.

 It’s a dignified movement that asserts a certain spiritual raison d’être around nourishment– and it serves as an important reminder that our own backyards can provide us with a bounty of novelty and well being, if only we let them.